 Recently, silicon manufacturers have announced devices incorporating Arm’s Cortex-R52 which meet a range of automotive application needs including that of advanced powertrain systems.
 STMicroelectronics have announced the Stellar family of products to address a broad range of automotive applications suitable for use in classic automotive applications, domain controllers and ADAS.
 NXP have announced their S32S family of processors for green vehicle control and autonomous driving.
 These products can deliver the real-time control needed for many applications coupled with functional safety features to support ASIL requirements.
 They also deliver more performance than ever before, solving the challenging requirements of ICE powertrain systems together with the needs of domain controllers, ADAS and autonomous systems.
 They offer flexible platforms from which to build a common architecture on and the availability of these types of products are set to enable the evolving automotive market and its rapid growth.

 Vehicles must produce fewer tailpipe emissions and this continuing requirement is driving cleaner, more efficient engines and demanding better control of combustion and management of their exhausts.
 Even with trends such as engine downsizing, there remain challenges to control an efficient ICE engine.
 You need high-performance processing with real-time responsiveness and the ability to manage multi-core systems optimized for execution with non-volatile memory.
 All of this needs to be combined in a system with a mix of software including control tasks, Digital Signal Processing (DSP) and mixed levels of functional safety.
-The Arm Cortex-R52 provides the increased speed, performance and functional safety support necessary to meet these requirements.
+The Arm Cortex-R52 provides the increased speed, performance and functional safety support necessary to meet all of these requirements.

 With a hybrid vehicle you have the added complication of duplication.
 As well as having the internal combustion engine, you also have an electrified system and often a complex gearbox to integrate both drives.
 The challenge comes with the mechanics of building a hybrid vehicle, where the system may be distributed throughout the car.
 For example, the ICE control (normally located in the front of the vehicle), a separate electrified traction motor control system and a remote traction battery with charging port, will often each have their respective ECUs.